babylonlabs-io/finality-provider/README.md

 block height that they intend to provide a finality signature for.
 If the finality provider votes for two different blocks on the same height, they will have to reuse the same private randomness which will lead to their EOTS private key being exposed, leading to the slashing.

-In the context of finality providers, slashing means that once a provider is slashed, its voting power is immediately reduced to zero following a double sign, and this consequence is permanent.
-Additionally, finality providers with an exposed private EOTS key may face a penalty where their BTC delegations are partially burned according to a globally defined proportion.
-For instance, if a finality provider has BTC delegations of 10 BTC and 100 BTC, and the burn proportion is set to 10%, then after a slashing transaction is executed on the Bitcoin network, 1 BTC and 10 BTC, respectively, will be burned, with the remaining amounts returned to the delegators.
+Once a finality provider is double-signs, their voting power is immediately reduced to zero, while their private key is exposed.
+A finality provider that double-signs can never regain voting power (tombstoning).
+Additionally, the exposed private key of the finality provider can be used to fully sign the slashing transactions of all their stake delegations.

 The EOTS manager is responsible for the following operations: